Density matrix of chaotic quantum systems: Assumptions about density matrix

-Before discussing the form of $\rho_{\alpha\beta}$, we need to make clear which kind of initial states are interesting to us.
-The initial state $\ket{s}$ should be some quantum state that we can prepare in a laboratory.
+Before discussing the form of $\rho_{\alpha\beta}$, we need to clarify which kind of initial states are interesting to us.
+The initial state $\ket{s}$ should be some quantum state that we can prepare in laboratory.
 Preparing a quantum state is usually equivalent to measuring the state which inevitably causes the wave function collapsing into an eigenstate of the observable operator.
-Therefore, it is natural to choose $\ket{s}$ as an eigenstate of a complete set of observable operators.
-For example, in a spin lattice model, we can choose $\ket{s}$ to be a configuration of spin eigenstates in the $z$-direction on each lattice site, or we choose $\ket{s}$ to the spin eigenstates in the $x$- or $y$-directions.
-Such kind of initial states will be called natural states in next.
-Of course, $\ket{s}$ cannot be an eigenstate of $\hat H$, otherwise, the system is already thermalized at the initial time according to ETH. $\ket{s}$ is also not a fine-tuned state, such as the superposition of a few eigenstates of $\hat H$.
-Such kind of fine-tuned states are diffcult to creat in experiments for a many-body chaotic system.
-On the other hand, $\ket{s}$ can be an eigenstate of a Hamiltonian $\hat H_0$ which includes no interaction between particles and is then integrable, e.g., a spin model without interaction between spins at different sites.
-Usually, this kind of $\hat H_0$ is commutative with some observable operators so that they have common eigenstates. $\ket{s}$ can also be the eigenstate of a chaotic Hamiltonian $\hat H'$ which is noncommutative with $\hat H$.
-For example, $\hat H'$ and $\hat H$ describe interacting spins with different interaction strength.
-In this case, the eigenstate of $\hat H'$ looks like a random vector in the eigenbasis of $\hat H$, which is the foundation of our assumption~(\ref{NESSHt}).

-Starting from a natural state, the dynamics of the density matrix follows the quantum Liouville equation.
-We propose that $\rho_{\alpha\beta}=\braket{\alpha|s}\braket{s|\beta}$ has a universal form which can be expressed as
+Therefore, it is natural to choose $\ket{s}$ to be the common eigenstate of a set of observable operators.
+For example, in a spin lattice model, we can choose $\ket{s}$ to be the spin eigenstate in the $z$-direction on each lattice site.
+Next we call such kind of initial state a natural state.